joshcanhelp/josh-to-11/content/md/post/257-pitfalls-of-being-a-wordpress-developer.md

 The only way I’ve found to make real, lasting change in my life is:

 - First, **acknowledge that change is hard and learning can be painful.** You’re going to feel a little dumb for a while as you get your bearings in all this new stuff.
 This is normal and expected.
-Give yourself a little slack ahead of time and remember that the uncomfort of feeling stupid will quickly be replaced by the feeling of accomplish once you’re using your new tools.
+Give yourself a little slack ahead of time and remember that the discomfort of feeling stupid will quickly be replaced by the feeling of accomplish once you’re using your new tools.
 - Then, **focus on the benefit of the change.** In this case, you’ll be writing better code that will position you for opportunities in the future.
 It will also help you modernize your code writing in such a way that will help you adopt new technology (which, if you’re mostly writing 5.2 PHP for WordPress, will be a breath of fresh air).
 Finally, and the most motivational for the right type of person, these tools and techniques will make you more productive, no question.
 - Finally, **create situations where this new behavior is easy to practice.** You’re probably not going to upend your entire career based on a blog post but there are ways to work these changes into your day-to-day tasks.
 Scope your project a little higher to account for some learning time and sell it as making sure you’re delivering the best thing you can.